iZemil/job/interview/questions/common.md

 Microservice cons: As you’re building a new microservice architecture, you’re likely to discover lots of cross-cutting concerns that you did not anticipate at design time.
 A monolithic app could establish shared magic helpers or middleware to handle such cross-cutting concerns without much effort.

+## What are the ways to parallelize calculations?

+There are several ways to parallelize calculations in JavaScript, depending on the specific requirements of the task at hand.
+Some of the most common approaches include:

+1. Web Workers: Web Workers are a standard feature of modern web browsers that allow developers to run JavaScript code in a separate thread.
+This can be useful for parallelizing computationally intensive tasks, as it allows the main JavaScript thread to continue running without being blocked by the worker thread.
+2. Async/await: The `async` and `await` keywords, introduced in ECMAScript 2017, provide a way to write asynchronous code in a synchronous style.
+This can make it easier to parallelize calculations by allowing multiple asynchronous operations to be executed in parallel and waited on as needed.
+3. Promises: JavaScript promises provide a way to execute asynchronous operations and to chain them together in a more readable and concise way.
+Promises can be used to parallelize calculations by executing multiple asynchronous operations in parallel and waiting for all of them to complete using the `Promise.all()` function.
+4. Map/Reduce: The `map()` and `reduce()` array methods can be used to parallelize calculations by applying a function to each element of an array in parallel and reducing the results to a single value.

+### What is Concurrency execution?

+It is the most general term, which does not say how this concurrency will be obtained - just more than one task will be solved in a certain period of time.

+### What is Parallel execution?

+Parallel execution (parallel computing) implies having more than one computing device (e.g., a processor) that will perform multiple tasks simultaneously.

+Parallel execution is a strict subset of competitive execution.
+This means that on a computer with one processor, parallel programming is impossible.

+### What is Multi-threaded execution?

+Multithreading is one way to implement competitive execution by abstracting a "worker thread".
+Threads "abstract" low-level details from the user and allow more than one job to run "in parallel".

+### What is Asynchronous execution?

+Asynchrony implies that an operation can be performed by someone on the side: a remote Web site, a server, or another device outside the current computing device.

+The main property of such operations is that the start of such an operation requires significantly less time than the main operation.
+This allows many asynchronous operations to be performed simultaneously, even on a device with a small number of computing devices.

 ## What is SOLID?

 SOLID is a set of five principles of object-oriented software design.
 These principles were first proposed by Robert C. Martin in the early 2000s and have since become a widely accepted set of best practices for designing maintainable, scalable, and flexible software systems.